 MIRI MRS exposure times are not specified directly.
 Rather, the detectors are read using up-the-ramp sampling tied to specific timing readout patterns.
 Two detector readout patterns are supported for MRS spectroscopy:

-The JWST exposure time calculator should be used to determine which mode is best for a given set of observations, and how many frames and integrations are required in order to reach the target depth.
+The JWST exposure time calculator (ETC) should be used to determine which mode is best for a given set of observations, and how many frames and integrations are required in order to reach the target depth.

 - A suitable target should be chosen that is adequate for target acquisition